webex/webex-js-sdk/CONTRIBUTING.md

 # Contributing

+> ## Note: The master branch is being locked, and there won't be any more releases from that branch.
+Kindly initiate new pull requests against the next branch instead.

 We'd love for you to contribute to our source code and to make **Webex Javascript SDK** even better than it is today!
 If you would like to contribute to this repository by adding features, enhancements or bug fixes, you must follow our process: